Peach Upside-Down Cake with Hot Rum Glaze combines sweet summer peaches with warm brown sugar caramel under a buttery rum sauce.

 Tips for the Perfect Cake

-This cake was warm and delicious and I could have drunk that rum sauce.
-One note is I baked it in a tall-sided 9-inch cake pan.
+I baked this upside down peach cake in a tall-sided 9-inch cake pan.
 The original pineapple cake recipe said to put it on a baking sheet for possible spills.
 I’m glad that I did because that baby bubbled over.
 I believe that a tall 10-inch pan would have worked well, and I would still sit it on a baking sheet.

 How to Store Peach Upside Down Cake